Email Processing in Lua

 modifications

-Function that returns the MilterModifications table containing the whole list of changes scheduled to be made to the email message.
-Does not have any arguments.
+Function that returns the MilterModifications table containing the entire list of changes scheduled to be made in the message.
+Does not accept any arguments.

 Function